OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ### Login Activity and Device Blocking

 For applications which require L2 protection, the MASVS states that: "The app informs the user of all login activities with their account.
 Users are able view a list of devices used to access the account, and to block specific devices.".
-This can take part in various scenaios:
+This can be broken down into various scenarios:

 1. The application provides a push notification the moment their account is used on another device to notify the user of different activities.
 The user can then block this device after opening the app via the push-notification.
 2. The application provides an overview of the last session after login, if the previous session was with a different configuration (e.g. location, device, app-version) then the user his current configuration.
 The user then has the option to report suspicious activities and block devices used in the previous session.